 Research Electronic Data Capture (REDCap) is a mature, secure, HIPAA compliant, web-based application for building and managing online surveys and databases.
 It is the database platform of choice in all CTSA awarded institutions and for other institutions across the globe.
-There is no charge for current Children’s National and George Washington University (GW) faculty, staff, sponsored students, and sponsored affiliates conducting clinical and translational research.
+Today it is a very important application because it makes life easier for scientists and students.
+Any research that they intend to describe will be much easier to do using data from this platform.
+I think that it will interest students because they don't want to spend a lot of time searching for various kinds of information.
+The same with purchase college research papers since it is much easier to order a paper and not spend your time on it.
+Regarding the database, there is no charge for current Children’s National and George Washington University (GW) faculty, staff, sponsored students, and sponsored affiliates conducting clinical and translational research.

 We provide free monthly training sessions, take a look at our Events page for the next dates.

 Check out our Extended REDCap Consultations in our Services page for your ongoing REDCap Project.

 ResearchMatch / i2b2 Training